Edreesrm/Enhancing-Market-Trend-Prediction-Using-Convolutional-Neural-Networks-/README.md

 5. **Predictions with GUI**

-     Launch the GUI by running Tkinter_Predictions.py to receive real-time buy or sell predictions based on the trained model.
+     Launch the GUI by running Test for Predictions.py to receive real-time buy or sell predictions based on the trained model.

 **Future Work**